Krisha McCoy, MS

 (the flu).
 Research has shown that pregnant women are at increased risk for serious complications of the flu.
-Since the best way to protect against the flu is to get vaccinated before flu season, the Centers for Disease Control and Prevention (CDC) recommends that all women who will be pregnant or who are pregnant during the flu season be vaccinated.
+Since the best way to protect against the flu is to get vaccinated before flu season, the Centers for Disease Control and Prevention (CDC) recommends that pregnant women and women up to 2 weeks postpartum be vaccinated.

 A number of factors make pregnant women more likely to have complications associated with the flu.
 For instance, pregnant women’s hearts are working harder, they have decreased lung capacity, and their immunity may be compromised.

 Pregnant women who get the flu are at greater risk for serious illness and even death.
-If you experience flu symptoms (fever over 101ºF, chills, sweating, muscle aches, headache, runny nose, cough, sore throat), call your doctor.
+If you experience flu symptoms (fever over 101ºF or 38.3°C, chills, sweating, muscle aches, headache, runny nose, cough, sore throat), call your doctor.
 With proper care, serious complications can be prevented.

 Studies have shown that flu shots are not associated with adverse effects on pregnancy outcomes including loss of pregnancy, preterm birth, or birth defects.

 The CDC has approved the use of the flu shot for pregnant women.
 The flu shot contains an inactivated flu virus.
 However, the nasal-spray flu vaccine, which contains live, weakened flu viruses, is not approved for pregnant women.
 So if you are pregnant, make sure you get a flu shot, not the nasal spray vaccine.